Dental Hygiene (New - Fall 2018): Associate in Science (AS) (3416)

 We offer courses in the spring, summer and fall, and you can apply anytime.
-When enrolling into the Diagnostic Medical Sonography Program, you must apply to the non-clinical component of the program first.
+When enrolling into the Dental Hygiene Program, you must apply to the non-clinical component of the program first.
 Therefore, please use the program code 341P to make sure your application is for the correct program.

 How can I learn more?